threefoldfoundation/tft-stellar/specs/lockedFunds/lockedFunds.md

 7. Make the signed unlock transaction available to the receiver

 A working example can be found in the [locked funds research folder](../research/lockedfunds).
 It also demonstrates how to find the locked funds in the escrow accounts.

+## Implementations

+Jumpscale has a working implementation of locked token.